About Shelley Holland

 Training

 Shelley is the Founder and Owner of the Palmeira Practice.
 She has been working as a therapist in Brighton and Hove since 1997, and has vast experience in working with people of all ages and from all walks of life.
-She is a Senior Accredited Member of the BACP, and has extensive experience working with adults in private practice for over 18 years, and has over 10 years’ experience working with young people (13 to 25 years old), including managing a young people's counselling service.
+She is a Senior Accredited Member of the BACP and NCPS, and has extensive experience working with adults in private practice for over 18 years, and has over 10 years’ experience working with young people (13 to 25 years old), including managing a young people's counselling service.
 She is also Owner and Director of Brighton Therapy Partnership, a training organisation for therapists, and through this keeps up to date with advances in therapeutic practice and thinking.
 You can read more about Shelley’s experience and approach via her website www.counselling4brighton.co.uk

 Approach